signnow/SNJavaSDK/README.md

 ```
 ## Upload File & Extract Fields

-       //Create a New Document and Extract the Fields
 ```java
          LOGGER.info("=================Creating New Document & Extracting Fields =================");
          File docFile = new File("Example Fields.docx").getAbsoluteFile();